Newborn portraiture is a take on portrait photography. Only the subjects are often less than two weeks old.

 Your studio is where all the gear comes together.
-This is your controlled environment, where you set up your camera, lighting, and other accessories.
+This is your controlled environment.
+This is where you set up your camera, lighting, and other accessories.

 These allow you to take portraits in the style and manner that suits you.
-If you’re getting started with studio portraiture, you’ll most likely want to set up one that is affordable.
+If you’re getting started, you’ll want to set up one that is affordable.

 Of course, setup isn’t everything.
-You will still need to work with the subject in the studio to get the look, feel, and the effect that you want in the portrait.
+You will still need to work with the subject in the studio.
+This way, you get the look, feel, and the effect that you want in the portrait.

-The sooner you can get comfortable with working in the context of the studio, the faster you’ll be able to improve your newborn photography.
+Get comfortable with working in the context of the studio.
+The faster you’ll do this, the faster you will be able to improve your newborn portraiture.

 Read our article here on the difference between these lights, and why and when you would use them.

-Studio lighting is a vast topic unto itself and there is a large amount of terminology that you’ll encounter when dealing with it.
+Studio lighting is a vast topic unto itself.
+There is a large amount of terminology that you’ll encounter when dealing with it.

 Using the natural light that shines in through a window is a great way to get soft light.
-This is great for an indoor subject which is often overlooked and it costs nothing.
+This is an excellent light for an indoor subject.
+Window light is often overlooked and it costs nothing.